-The Director of the Core Curriculum provides leadership for the Core and guides all aspects of the curriculum, the assessment, and the overall evaluation of goals and student learning outcomes of the Core.
+The Director of the Core Curriculum provides leadership and guides all aspects of the Core Curriculum, the assessment, and the overall evaluation of goals and student learning outcomes of the Core.
+The director is responsible, in conjunction with the Office of Institutional Research, Assessment and Analysis and the Core Curriculum Committee, for ensuring effective ongoing development, implementation and assessment of the Core Curriculum.
+The director reports this data and Core Curriculum recommendations to the University-wide Assessment Committee.

 Core Curriculum Committee

 The Core Curriculum Committee oversees and makes recommendations regarding all aspects of the core curriculum, including implementation, modification, and assessment.
-The committee's recommendations regarding modifications to core curriculum requirements are forwarded to the Academic Affairs Committee for approval prior to requesting senate action.
-The committee reviews and makes recommendations on all student petitions regarding the core curriculum.
-The Director of the Core Curriculum is responsible, in conjunction with the Office of Institutional Research and the Core Curriculum Committee, for ensuring effective ongoing development, implementation, and assessment of the Core Curriculum.
-The Director of the Core Curriculum reports this data and Core Curriculum recommendations to the University-wide Assessment Committee.
-(Faculty Manual) Current Members of the Core Curriculum Committee.
+The committee's recommendations regarding modifications to core curriculum requirements are forwarded to the Academic Affairs Committee for approval prior to requesting Faculty Senate action.
+The committee reviews and makes recommendations on all student petitions regarding the Core Curriculum.

 Pursuant to South Carolina state law all students will be required to complete POLI*201 or HIST*201 as a component of degree completion.
 This requirement, formerly found within the core curriculum, will be a stand-alone degree requirement independent of core curriculum courses.

-Each Core Goal area has a worksheet to guide faculty in aligning student work with the student learning outcomes for the goal.
-A copy of the completed worksheet needs to accompany each course proposal.
+Each Core goal area has a worksheet to guide faculty in aligning student work with the student learning outcomes for the goal.
+A copy of the completed worksheet (pdf) needs to accompany each course proposal.

 The Core Curriculum Committee reviews and approves or disapproves all Core course proposals prior to the Academic Affairs Committee review.
 Create a Proposal forms are located on the Academic Affairs Committee website.

 At times, departments may find that courses previously offered as part of the Core Curriculum are no longer viable.
-When a department determines that they will no longer offer a course that is part of the Core Curriculum, use the Create a Proposal form to request that the course be removed from the Core Curriculum.
+When a department determines that they will no longer offer a course that is part of the Core Curriculum, use the Create a Proposal Form to request that the course be removed.
 The Core Curriculum Committee reviews the request prior to review by the Academic Affairs Committee.